geoffroy-sdp/moderation-bot-using-discord.py/README.md

 # Discord Moderation Bot

 This is a Discord moderation bot built using `discord.py`, pymongo and flask, with additional web pages for displaying database information.
+- This [webpage](https://moderation-bot-private.vercel.app/) explain the feature of the bot

 ## Features